James-Pitt-dev/Yelp-Camp/notes.md

  -

  ### Connect-flash
  - a flash is a spot in the session to flash a message to the user, like'success', 'failure'.
-Shows up one time, then goes away
+Shows up one time on page load, then goes away
  - Add to the session => req.flash('success', 'successfuly created!') args are key, value
  - show it with res.render('view', {messages: req.flash('success')}) pass it through to the view as prop data
  - in the view.ejs, show it like any other data <= messages >

+ - Better method is to make the flash values global scope through defining a middleware.
+ - This reduces repeitition from constantly passing flash messages as props to each individual view.
+ - Remove the message prop from views then: app.use((req, res, next) => {
+        res.locals.messages = req.flash(success);
+        next();
+     })
+ - res.locals is an express object you can attach data to, scoped to specific views.

+ ### Public dir
+ - use it to include stuff into boilerplate, more separation of concerns.
+ - client-side form val, stylesheets, logos, fonts, audio files, etc. Better performance
+ - set up app.js middleware -> app.use(express.static(path.join(__dirname, 'public'))) //path.join so pathing is consistent across dirs